“And the girl in the corner said: ‘Boy, I wanna warn ya’

 Pack-a-Day Tom was semi-eager to get back into the dating game while I was apparently spending my time avoiding it like it was a moldy anthrax sandwich left on a radiator.
-The only reason was that I simply didn’t care for the class of available clientele at mountain resorts.
+I simply didn’t care for the class of available clientele at mountain resorts.

 As a garden variety heathen, Tom’s only requirements were breasts and a heartbeat.
 So when he asked if I wanted to attend a night-club in Lake Louise to check out babes, I agreed on the understanding I was only there as a wingman.
 How he managed to convince me is another one of life’s mysteries.